kahlil/grit-preact/README.md

 # Grit

-> A Markdown editor for staticly generated blogs.
+> A Markdown editor for statically generated blogs.

 This app alows you to manage a directory full of Markdown blog posts more easily.
 You can edit, create and delete Markdown files as well as trigger a deployment via Git.